beginning of content

 • Wear eye protection whenever you are at risk of getting things in your eyes.

-• Visit an optometrist for an eye test every 3 years even if you have no eye symptoms.
+• Visit an optometrist for an eye test every 2 to 3 years if under 65 years of age, or every year if you are over 65 years, even if you have no eye symptoms.

 Why is it important to care for my eyes?

-Illness, injury and ageing can all affect your eyesight, so it's important to keep your eyes as healthy as possible.
+Illness, injury and ageing can all affect your eyesight.
+It is important to keep your eyes as healthy as possible.

 How can I protect my eyes at work and at home?

-If you work in an environment where there's a risk of getting something in your eyes (such as dust, wood chips, metal fragments or chemicals), protect your eyes by wearing a face visor or a pair of wrap-around goggles.
+If you work in an environment where there is a risk of getting objects or substances in your eyes (such as dust, wood chips, metal fragments or chemicals), protect your eyes by wearing a face visor or wrap-around goggles.

 How can I protect my eyes from ultraviolet (UV) light?